-“For he will be great in the sight of the Lord; and he will drink no wine or liquor, and he will be filled with the Holy Spirit while yet in his mother’s womb.
-And he will turn many of the sons of Israel back to the Lord their God.
+“He will turn many of the sons of Israel back to God.
 It is he who will go as a forerunner before Him in the spirit and power of Elijah, To turn the hearts of the fathers back to the children, and the disobedient to the attitude of the righteous, so as to make ready a people prepared for the Lord.”
 (Luke 1:15-17)

-Calling for repentence: breaking away from sin and turning back to God
+Calling for repentance: breaking away from sin and turning back to God

 The Lamb God has promised and prepared for us